Assyrian independence movement: Assyrian resistance in Tur Abdin

-In October 1914, 71 unarmed Assyrian males of Gawar were arrested and taken to the local government centre in Bashkale and killed in cold blood.
+In October 1914, 71 Assyrian rebels males of Gawar were arrested and taken to the local government centre in Bashkale and killed in cold blood.

-Also in April, Kurdish troops surrounded the village of Tel Mozilt and imprisoned 475 men (among them, Reverend Gabrial, the famous red-bearded priest).
+Also in April, Turkish troops surrounded the village of Tel Mozilt and imprisoned 475 men (among them, Reverend Gabrial, the famous red-bearded priest).
 The following morning, the prisoners were taken out in rows of four and shot.
-Arguments rose between the Kurds and the Ottoman officials on what to do with the women and orphans left behind.
-At about this time, in Seert the Turks and Kurds "assembled all the children of from six to fifteen years and carried them off to the headquarters of the police.
+Arguments rose between the Arabs and the Ottoman officials on what to do with the women and orphans left behind.
+At about this time, in Seert the Turks and Arabs "assembled all the children of from six to fifteen years and carried them off to the headquarters of the police.
 There they led the poor little things to the top of a mountain known as Ras-el Hadjar and cut their throats one by one, throwing their bodies into an abyss, according to Joseph Naayem.

 In April 1915, Ottoman Troops invaded Gawar, a region of Hakkari, and massacred the entire population.

 In late 1915, Cevdet Bey, Military Governor of Van Province, upon entering Siirt (or Seert) with 8,000 soldiers whom he himself ordered the massacre of almost 20,000 Assyrian civilians in at least 30 villages.
 Cevdet is reported to have held a meeting in February 1915 at which he said, "We have cleansed the Armenian and Assyrian Christians from Azerbaijan, and we will do the same in Van".
 The following is a list documenting the villages that were attacked by Cevdet's soldiers and the estimated number of Assyrian deaths: